-- 1. Code Compliance Officers are required to immediately report all Officer/staff safety issues to a supervisor.
+- 1. Staff is required to immediately report all officer/staff safety issues to a supervisor.
 This includes the mere display of officer safety equipment or pepper spray. - 2.
-After a verbal notification of an Officer/staff safety issue, the supervisor shall require Code Compliance Officer to submit a written report of the situation.
+After a verbal notification of an officer/staff safety issue, the supervisor shall require staff to submit a written report of the situation.